wazuh/wazuh-documentation/source/pci-dss/policy-monitoring.rst

       <system_audit>/var/ossec/etc/shared/cis_rhel5_linux_rcl.txt</system_audit>
     </rootcheck>

-Other PCI DSS requirements will ask us to check that applications (especially network services) are configured in a secure way.
+Other PCI DSS requirements ask us to check that applications (especially network services) are configured in a secure way.
 One example is the following control:

 | **2.2.4**: Configure system security parameters to prevent misuse.
 |

-The following are good examples of Rootcheck rules developed to check the configuration of SSH services:
+The following are good examples of rootcheck rules developed to check the configuration of SSH services:

 ::